Diseases & Conditions

 Scoliosis: Frequently Asked Questions

 Scoliosis is a common condition that affects many children and adolescents.
 Simply defined, scoliosis is a sideways curve of the spine.
-Instead of a straight line down the middle of the back, a spine with scoliosis curves, sometimes looking like a letter "C" or "S."
+Instead of a straight line down the middle of the back, a spine with scoliosis curves, sometimes looking like the letter "C" or "S."

 Children with scoliosis and their parents have a lot of questions about the condition.
 In this series of four articles, orthopaedic surgeons from the American Academy of Orthopaedic Surgeons and the Scoliosis Research Society answer some of the questions they most commonly hear from patients and their parents.